DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Conclusion

 \section{Conclusion}

 In this paper, we presented DCVNet, a dilated cost volume network for optical flow.
 Our core idea is to use different dilation rates to construct cost volumes to capture both small and large displacements at the same time with a small neighborhood to retain model efficiency.
 By doing so, our approach no longer relies on the sequential estimation strategy for optical flow, leading to a fast optical flow model.
-Moreover, current cost volume filtering models suffer from either inferior accuracy, high memory consumption, or large model size.
-Therefore, we propose using 3D convolutions to address these issues.
-Experimental results demonstrate that both dilated cost volumes and 3D convolutions are vital components in our model.
-Compared to existing approaches, our approach is not only significantly faster but also compact and achieves on-par accuracy on standard benchmarks.
+Our approach runs at 30fps on a mid-end 1080ti GPU and achieves comparable accuracy to existing models on standard benchmarks.

 { }

 \appendixtitleon \appendixtitletocon \begin{appendices}